 5. Rental Yield

+On the last point of comparing leasehold vs freehold Singapore condos: how much rental yield you can get.
 The formula for rental yield is annual rental income divided by the total cost of the property.
 This means that assuming the same rental income, the more expensive the property, the lower your rental yield.

 Now, we know that the initial sale price of freehold condominiums is approximately 10% to 15% higher than leasehold condominiums in the area.
 When searching for a rental unit, tenants usually do not pay much attention to the lease of the property.
 They care more about price, location, and comfort.

 But if what you are seeking is a property that can house the next generation, do bear in mind that many young people prefer to move out after marriage and don’t usually stay with their parents.
-Also bear in mind that freehold condominiums do not have that much of an advantage over leasehold condos and you would likely have to pay a premium for it.
+Bear in mind that freehold condominiums do not have that much of an advantage over leasehold condos and you would likely have to pay a premium for it.

 For more property news, content and resources, check out PropertyGuru’s guides section.